Force over Distance: Chapter 39

 //They deserve more from you.//

-//Yes well, they can get in line.// Rush squared his shoulders, scraped up a maddening amount of nonchalance, and said, “If you’d like to find out more, join Colonel Telford’s research team.
+//Yes well, they can get in line.// Rush squared his shoulders and with a maddening amount of nonchalance, said, “If you’d like t’find out more, join Colonel Telford’s research team.
 He’ll be studying the thing.”

-“Please don’t do that, actually,” Young said exhaustedly.
-They turned to look at him as he pushed away from the wall and walked forward, into their midst.
+“Please don’t do that,” Young said exhaustedly.
+They turned to look at him as he pushed away from the wall and walked into their midst.
 “Telford knows about the connection between Rush and the ship because he’s been briefed by Carter and O’Neill, but he doesn’t know about the connection between Rush and myself.
 I’d rather it stayed that way.”

 “We’re working on it,” Young said.